Itential Frequently Asked Questions

 Yes, Itential supports closed-loop automation with event triggers (Kafka, RabbitMQ, NETCONF, etc.) or through API webhook triggers to start any workflow.
 Any data made available through these triggers is available to be used within your workflow or as input to any pre-existing automation script (BASH, Python, etc.) or Ansible Playbook.

-How does Itential expose network automations to more departments by allowing specific roles to execute certain tasks, start/stop or schedule recurring automations?
+How does Itential expose network automations to more departments by allowing specific roles to execute certain tasks, start/stop or schedule recurring workflows?

 How does Itential support automation with CLI-based network devices?

-The Itential Automation Platform supports both traditional CLI-based networking devices as well as API-based networking services and building automations across either follows the same methodology in Automation Studio.
+The Itential Platform supports both traditional CLI-based networking devices as well as API-based networking services and building workflows across either follows the same methodology in Design Studio.

-How does Automation Studio support pre-check and post-check processes?
+How does Design Studio support pre-check and post-check processes?

 Can pre-existing automations, like Python Scripts or Ansible Playbooks, be used in the platform?